 On February 15 the body of Mary Jane Harris’ illegitimate four-month-old son had been found beside a road near Torre Station.
 The court later described the circumstances of the sad discovery of the child and the subsequent arrest: “The body was found wrapped in a newspaper sewn up with worsted.
 It might have been dead some days, for the weather had been extremely cold, and its appearance was compatible with its death having been caused either by exposure to the weather or by suffocation.
 It appeared to be about four months old, and by comparing this date with the Register of Births, the police were led to suspect that it was the illegitimate child of the servant-girl Harris, which had been placed with Winsor, who, with her husband and a little grand-daughter eight years old, lived in a retired cottage in the neighbourhood of Torquay.”

-The charge was murder and the 45 year-old Charlotte Winsor (pictured left) quickly became the most famous baby farmer of her time.
+The charge was murder and the 45 year-old Charlotte Winsor (pictured below) quickly became the most famous baby farmer of her time.